senanu/b40/docs/labs/R/intro_to_rstudio.md

 Once a package is installed, you shouldn't have to install it again (unless you do lots of upgrading at a later date)

 ## Using R Markdown files
 Now we will look at how to use the R Markdown files.
 As mentioned above, these files combine code with comments.
 The comments help us communicate in natural language what we are trying to do with code, in order for another person to be able to understand the code quickly.
-It is useful to do this for your own code, because if you look at it a few weeks later, you may struggle to figure out what you did originally.
+It is useful to include comments for your own code, because if you look at it a few weeks later, you may struggle to figure out what and why you did what you did.

 The gray regions are called 'code chunks'.
 These are the actual bits of code that R runs.
 The white areas are for comments and explanations.
 There are three main ways in which you can run the code.
 1. To run all of the code in the entire file, choose "Run" -- "Run All" as shown below.